 How Google Maps gets you places faster

-Your search history can also help Google autocomplete your searches.
-For example, if you have searched for “Barcelona flights” before, we might suggest this in the search box before you even finish typing it.
-Or if you are a fan of a soccer team and often search “Barcelona scores,” we might suggest that right away.
+Your search history can also help Google auto-complete your searches.
+For example, if you have searched for 'Barcelona flights' before, we might suggest this in the search box before you even finish typing it.
+Or if you are a fan of a football team and often search 'Barcelona scores', we might suggest that straight away.

-How YouTube finds videos you want to watch
+How YouTube finds videos that you want to watch

-YouTube recommends videos you may like based on what you have watched before and what other people with similar viewing histories have watched before.
+YouTube recommends videos that you may like based on what you have watched before and what other people with similar viewing histories have watched before.
 We also get cues about what is popular and trending based on what everyone is watching.
-This helps us suggest videos across a variety of genres – like top music tracks, how-to tutorials, and news – for you to choose from.
+This helps us suggest videos across a variety of genres – such as top music tracks, how-to tutorials and news – for you to choose from.

-Every time you make a purchase or sign up for an account online, you spend time filling out forms with your personal information.
-When you use Chrome, we can save things like your name, address, phone number, email address, and payment information so that we can autocomplete these forms for you.
-You can always edit specific autofill fields or disable this setting altogether.
+Every time that you make a purchase or sign up for an account online, you spend time filling in forms with your personal information.
+When you use Chrome, we can save things like your name, address, phone number, email address and payment information so that we can auto-complete these forms for you.
+You can always edit specific auto-fill fields or disable this setting altogether.

 How Google Search helps you find your own information

-Google Search can fetch useful information from Gmail, Google Photos, Calendar, and more, and show it in your private search results so you don’t have to do the digging yourself.
-Just search for things like “my dentist appointment,” “show me my photos at the beach,” or “where is my hotel reservation.”
+Google Search can fetch useful information from Gmail, Google Photos, Calendar and more, and show it in your private search results so that you don’t have to do the digging yourself.
+Just search for things like 'my dentist appointment', 'show me my photos at the beach' or 'where is my hotel reservation'.
 As long as you are signed in, we will pull this information from other Google services and get it to you in just one step.